galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 Illumina {Hi-C} data is uploaded in essentially the same way as shown in the following two steps.

-> <warning-title>DANGER: Make sure you choose correct format!</warning-title>
+> <warning-title>DANGER: Make sure you choose the correct format!</warning-title>
 > When selecting datatype in "**Type (set all)**" drop-down, make sure you select `fastaqsanger` or `fastqsanger.gz` BUT NOT `fastqcssanger` or anything else!
 {: .warning}

 > <hands-on-title><b>Uploading <tt>fastqsanger.gz</tt> datasets from Zenodo</b></hands-on-title>
 >
->**Step 1**: Copy the following URLs into clipboard.
+>**Step 1**: Copy the following URLs into the clipboard.
 You can do this by clicking on {% icon copy %} button in the right upper corner of the box below.
 It will appear if you mouse over the box.
 >
 >    ```
 >    https://zenodo.org/record/5550653/files/SRR7126301_1.fastq.gz